 Our team members have better knowledge in the Introduction to network simulator ns2.
 The number of protocols is used in the network simulator ns2.
 They will guide you with a full understanding of an Introduction to network simulator ns2 projects those who are preparing for the project.
 An efficient packet transmission across the network is only done with these protocols.

-Also, One of the protocol is used in the ns2 is that the pop3.
+Also, One of the protocols is used in the ns2 is that the pop3.
 The simple, standardized method of delivering e-mail messages is sometimes referred to as just “POP”.
 The e-mails and filtering into the appropriate user folders are received by this POP3 mail server.
-The messages are downloaded from mail server to the user’s hard disk when a user connects to the mail server to retrieve his mail.
+The messages are downloaded from the mail server to the user’s hard disk when a user connects to the mail server to retrieve his mail.

 POP3 (Post Office Protocol 3) is the most recent version of a standard protocol for receiving e-mail.
 Periodically, you (or your client e-mail receiver) check your mail-box on the server and download any mail, probably using POP3.
-Most popular e-mail products, such as Eudora and Outlook Express are built into the Netscape and Microsoft Internet Explorer browsers and also building by these protocols which is defined in our Introduction to network simulator ns2.
+Most popular e-mail products, such as Eudora and Outlook Express, are built into the Netscape and Microsoft Internet Explorer browsers and also building by these protocols, which is defined in our Introduction to network simulator ns2.

 Completely, the communications between two mobile nodes rely on the wired backbone and the fixed base stations in these cellular networks.
-In a MANET, no such infrastructure exists since nodes are free to move and the network topology may dynamically change in an unpredictable manner which is the main reason for used in an Introduction to network simulator ns2.
+In a MANET, no such infrastructure exists since nodes are free to move, and the network topology may dynamically change in an unpredictable manner, which is the main reason for used in an Introduction to network simulator ns2.

 |CISCO PACKET TRACER||7||7||10|